margined-protocol/perpetuals/contracts/margined_insurance_fund/README.md

 # Margined Protocol Insurance Fund

-Insurance fund contains funds that are used to cover shortfall in funding payments, additionally insurance fund accrues a portion of transaction fees and profits.
+Insurance fund contains funds that are used to cover shortfall(slippage) in funding payments, additionally insurance fund accrues a portion of transaction fees and profits.

 ---

 ## InstantiateMsg

 The instantiation message is empty.

 ```json
 {}
 ```